 Worse than this is the fact that the machine has very poorly implimented MIDI capabilities.
 There's no excuse for this as the machine has a good enough control panel to have been able to access more MIDI features so adding them would not have increased the cost.
 If you plan to use the LD-80 as a drum machine in your MIDI rig you will be annoyed to discover that the machine responds to MIDI data on all 16 channels.
 You cannot disable the channels you do not wish the machine to respond to.
 Channels 1-9 play General MIDI patches, Channel 10 plays a General MIDI mapped drum kit and channels 11 to 16 play different mapped drum kits including sounds not accessable by the pads or even mentioned in the manual.
 While it may sound like a bonus feature not covered in the manual that your LD-80 will also function as a synth module you will soon discover that with only 16 voices you will max out the polyphony pretty quickly in even a modest MIDI sequence.
 The fact that channels cannot be disabled on the LD-80 pretty much eliminate's it's usefullness as a MIDI drum machine and synth module for the serious musician who employ other MIDI synths in their rig.
 I was very disappointed with this.
 Either the engineers who designed this product were too lazy to impliment proper MIDI capabilities or they just no longer understand what musicians need in a MIDI instrument.

-Update: I apparently got one from eBay and came!
+About a month later since I wrote this: I apparently got one from eBay and came!
 Then tried it out to confirm all the MIDI instruments and drums the LD-80 recognizes.
-The "Accomp Volume" also controls the expression for MIDI channels that correspond to rhythm+backing and metronome channels.
+The "Accomp.
+Volume" controls the expression for MIDI channels that correspond to rhythm+backing and metronome channels.
 (And truly enough, the voice "one", "two", "three", and "four" is used in the native drumkit which can be played as it is used for the metronome)